- Kevin Greutert

 - Release Date

 In a last-ditch effort to make sense of the events since the start, this seventh movie doubles back in typical form, using flashbacks and forgotten characters to fill in the blanks about current events.
 As the plot unfolds, you’ll learn the gristly fate of the Jigsaw killer’s ex-wife (Betsy Russell).
 You’ll learn that there are far more Jigsaw victims and survivors than the seven movies have shown us.
 You’ll discover what happened to Dr. Lawrence Gordon (Cary Elwes), who disappeared after the first movie.
 And you’ll be fed a load of malarkey suggesting that the franchise has come full circle.
 What you won’t learn is why anything onscreen deserves your full attention.

 This time around, the Jigsaw killer’s primary target is Bobby (Sean Patrick Flanery), a fraud who claims to be a Jigsaw survivor to promote his best-selling line of self-help books.
 Of course, Jigsaw doesn’t like being made a fool of, which means Bobby gets to play a game.
 As those close to him experience unnecessary death, Bobby learns that lying is bad.
 Meanwhile, Internal Affairs officer Gibson (Chad Donella) tracks Det.
-Hoffman (Costas Mandylor), Jigsaw’s murderous disciple, who in turn tracks Jigsaw’s ex-wife, who has turned Hoffman over to the authorities for a plea bargain.
+Hoffman (Costas Mandylor), Jigsaw’s murderous disciple, who, in turn, tracks Jigsaw’s ex-wife, who has turned Hoffman over to the authorities for a plea bargain.
 Got that?
-Moving on, Hoffman plans one final round of death before retiring to somewhere with a bag of money.
+Moving on, Hoffman plans one final round of death before retiring somewhere with a bag of money.
 In the process, he kills half the police force and everyone else in his way to escape.